Apply Now for 2018-19!

 Can I participate for more than one year?

 You can participate in and register for A2LP for more than one year.
-In 2016-17, a quarter of our LTAs are returning for a second year.
-Our returning Leadership L2TAs take on unique roles, such as seminar presenters, elementary building leaders, or other type of student mentor positions.
+About a quarter of our students are in their 2nd year or more with the program.
+Our Advanced Leadership students or ‘ALTAs’ may take on unique roles in the program along with teaching, such as seminar presenters, summer program interns, elementary building leaders, or other type of student mentor positions.

 What happens in seminar?

 You will learn some new techniques, practice and observe upcoming lessons, reflect individually and with your peers and instructors, and have some time for planning upcoming lessons.